 - Search precisely and comprehensively – Newsstream is designed for research and scholarship whereas Google is designed to harvest your data.

-I’ve created a 10 minute video tutorial which walks you through how to access Newsstream from anywhere you have internet access.
-There’s a bit at the end that covers how to include a newspaper article in your essay’s bibliography.
+Here is a 10 minute video tutorial which walks you through how to access Newsstream from anywhere you have internet access.